samgoree/samgoree.github.io/_posts/2021-10-02-art-history-visualization.md

 If you're interested, you can check out [my code on github](https://github.com/samgoree/art-history-visualization/) and create plots for other artists too.

-These three examples use a slightly different algorithm: they have a black line, corresponding to the 5-year rolling average of the statistic, and use a linear model, rather than an average, for each period.
+These three examples are slightly different.
+They have a black line, corresponding to the 5-year rolling average of the statistic, and use a linear model, rather than an average, for each period.
 But they still tell us a surprising amount about the contour of each artist's career, given that they are simple scatterplots.

 I like these visualizations for another reason as well: they're an interesting ground for debate about the relationship between analytics and the humanities.
 Are simple visual statistics a helpful way to analyze paintings?
 How deeply can we understand a work of art without historical context?
 Does computational analysis give us access to an objective art history?
 Are we automating away the work of art historians?
 I'd like to discuss the technical side of the periodization algorithm, then briefly address these questions.